St Bees Priory: Burials in the priory

-The Parish Church
+The parish church

-Following the Dissolution, the nave continued in use as the parish church.
-But by 1611 it was necessary to undertake considerable repairs, including the large bell tower which was structurally repaired to prevent further collapse; it had deteriorated to not far above the present arches.
+Following the Dissolution, the priory nave continued in use as the parish church.
+By 1611 it was necessary to undertake considerable repairs, including the large bell tower which was structurally repaired to prevent further collapse; it had deteriorated to not far above the present arches.
 There was continuing attention by a series of small repairs going through the 17th and 18th centuries.
 In the 18th century the west door was not used, probably because the land abutting the door had passed into secular ownership, and the congregation entered via a north porch.
 By the early 1800s the building was in a poor state of repair.
-However, help was at hand from an unexpected quarter.

 The Theological College

-In 1816 George Henry Law, Bishop of Chester, in whose diocese the Priory then was, founded the St Bees Theological College.
+In 1816 George Henry Law, Bishop of Chester, in whose diocese the priory then was, founded the St Bees Theological College.
 The monastic chancel, which had been roofless since the Dissolution, was re-roofed to become the main college lecture room and library.
-The students lodged in the village and the Principal was also the Vicar of St Bees.
-The college was very successful; training over 2,600 clergy, but closed in 1895, both at the prospect of falling numbers as it could not award degrees, and its vulnerability as a private institution as students now favoured the larger colleges that had sprung up using the St Bees model.
+The students lodged in the village and the college principal was also the Vicar of St Bees.
+The college was very successful, training over 2,600 clergy.
+It closed in 1895, both at the prospect of falling numbers as it could not award degrees, and its vulnerability as a private institution as students now favoured the larger colleges that had been created using the St Bees model.

 Restoration

-The 19th century was the great era of restoration, helped greatly by the presence of the Theological College and the increasing prosperity of the village.
-The West door came into use, a new vicarage was built to the west, and the last of the monastic cloister was demolished.
-The nave and transepts were re-roofed, and to accommodate a new organ in 1867 the west Gallery was taken down.
+The 19th century was the era of restoration, helped significantly by the presence of the Theological College and the increasing prosperity of the village.
+The west door came into use again, a new vicarage was built to the west, and the last of the monastic cloister was demolished.
+The nave and transepts were re-roofed, and to accommodate a new organ in 1867 the west gallery was taken down.
 The altar was moved from under the tower east into a new chancel, which occupied one bay of the monastic choir.
 The tower was re-built in the Romanesque style to the design of William Butterfield when the eight bells were installed in 1858.
 The north and south aisles were partly rebuilt and completely furnished with new stained glass.
 In 1899 the present magnificent "Father" Henry Willis organ was installed.